WilliamCa1/graph-coloring/README.md

-Run 1.py to get the adjacent matrix(tt.txt) and coloring method in(c.txt).
+1. Run algo.py to get the adjacent matrix(tt.txt) and coloring method in(c.txt). <br />

-Run 2.py to see the colored graph.
+2. Run visualize.py to see the colored graph